Potato Halva,A Sweet Snack

-Heat ghee in a heavy bottomed or non-stick pan.
+Heat ghee in a heavy bottomed or non-stick pan/Karahi.

-Fry mashed potatoes, stirring frequently, until ghee separates.
-It tastes better when fried well.
+Add mashed potatoes, fry stirring frequently, until ghee separates from the mass.
+This takes at least 15-20 minutes.
+The Halva tastes better when potatoes are fried well.

-Add sugar and cook, stirring all the time, until a little ghee separates again.
+Add sugar and mix, stirring all the time, until a little ghee separates again.

 Turn off heat and add cardamom powder and 2/3rd of the nuts.